-Important: This wizard is for use only by customers with Pay Groups in Australia, New Zealand, or Asia.
+Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia.
 See the Prerequisites section (below).

 This wizard uses a template that includes the most common configuration options for earning codes.
 The template also includes the settings required for single-touch payroll reporting in Australia and IR8A reporting in Singapore.
-You can also use this wizard to add one or more Pay Groups to some of the new earning codes.
+You can also use this wizard to add one or more pay groups to some of the new earning codes.
 Because employee payroll election and year-to-date information aren’t required, this wizard reduces the time and effort needed to gather the data and work through the wizard.
 This wizard significantly reduces the need to update settings on earning codes after the data load.
 The Payroll Earning Codes (Asia Pacific) wizard simplifies implementations, reduces manual interventions by human resources and payroll teams, and improves data integrity.

 Important notes